WaveOrder: A differentiable wave-optical framework for scalable biological microscopy with diverse modalities: Methods

-When we illuminate a label-free sample, the 3D induced dipole moment is the product of the incident field and a 3 $\times$ 3 matrix called the \textit{permittivity tensor}~\cite{wolf_introduction_2007, yeh_permittivity_2024}.
-By convention, we change to a unitless quantity and subtract the isotropic background (\textbf{Supplement 6}) to arrive at a complete set of label-free sample properties---the complex-valued 3 $\times$ 3 matrix called the \textit{scattering potential tensor}, $f^{(\text{lf})}_{ij}$.
-Each entry of the scattering potential tensor can be interpreted directly (e.g. the complex-valued $f^{(\text{lf})}_{xz}$ is the relative magnitude and phase of the $x$ component of the dipole induced by a $z$-oriented field), but this interpretation can be challenging to understand physically.
+When we illuminate a label-free sample, the 3D induced dipole moment is the product of the incident field and a $3\times 3$ matrix called the \textit{permittivity tensor}~\cite{yeh_permittivity_2024, wolf_introduction_2007}.
+By convention, we change to a unitless quantity and subtract the isotropic background (\textbf{Supp.\,3}) to arrive at a complete set of label-free sample properties---the complex-valued 3 $\times$ 3 matrix called the \textit{scattering potential tensor}, $f^{(\text{lf})}_{ij}$.
+Each entry of the scattering potential tensor can be interpreted directly (e.g.\,the complex-valued $f^{(\text{lf})}_{xz}$ is the relative magnitude and phase of the $x$ component of the dipole induced by a $z$-oriented field), but this interpretation can be challenging to understand physically.
 To improve physical interpretability, we expand the scattering potential tensor onto the \textit{spherical harmonic tensors}, a set of nine 3 $\times$ 3 matrices whose complex-valued expansion coefficients can be directly interpreted in terms of phase, absorption, birefringence, and diattenuation.
-We schematize each of these spherical harmonic tensors in \textbf{Figure \ref{fig:overview}c} by drawing each tensor's eigenvalues and eigenvectors, and we describe the spherical harmonic tensor basis in detail in \textbf{Supplement 6}.
+We schematize each of these spherical harmonic tensors in \textbf{Ext.\,Data\,Fig.\,\ref{extfig:basis-functions}a} by drawing each tensor's eigenvalues and eigenvectors, and we describe the spherical harmonic tensor basis in detail in \textbf{Supp.\,3}.